inaimathi/langnostic/posts/passing-notes.md

 ## Secret Boss Fight -- Final Stage

 Sneak onto your friends' computer while they're in the washroom and change their desktop background to a steganographic message.
 Chuckle about is constantly.
 When asked "What's so funny", burst with laughter and run out of the room with your stuff.

-* * *
-##### Footnotes

-1 - <a name="foot-Mon-Jan-02-232529EST-2012"></a>[|back|](#note-Mon-Jan-02-232529EST-2012) - Or teachers, or political enemies, or competitors, what-have-you

-2 - <a name="foot-Mon-Jan-02-233301EST-2012"></a>[|back|](#note-Mon-Jan-02-233301EST-2012) - If you don't have access to your own computer, you can use a usb to run [Ubuntu live](https://wiki.ubuntu.com/LiveUsbPendrivePersistent), and merely plug it into whatever computer you do actually have access to.

-3 - <a name="foot-Tue-Jan-03-002304EST-2012"></a>[|back|](#note-Tue-Jan-03-002304EST-2012) - If all of your friends can be trusted to keep secrets, you might opt to go with a [symmetric cypher](http://www.gnupg.org/gph/en/manual.html#AEN185) instead.
-The process of sending and receiving messages is more or less the same, but there's only one key that the entire group shares rather than there being two keys per person (a public and a private).
-The advantage is that there's less to keep track of.
-The downside is that if anyone finds out your key, *all* your notes can be cracked rather than just those sent to the person who let their key get compromised.

-4 - <a name="foot-Tue-Jan-03-010358EST-2012"></a>[|back|](#note-Tue-Jan-03-010358EST-2012) - It doesn't actually need to be called that, just an example.

-5 - <a name="foot-Tue-Jan-03-011207EST-2012"></a>[|back|](#note-Tue-Jan-03-011207EST-2012) - They probably won't just ask for your key because they'd have no idea what to do with it.